The U.K., facing a scary coronavirus strain, is running a high-stakes, real-world vaccine experiment

 Because the variant appears to spread more easily through the population, it leads to more infections, which send more people to the hospital, where more of them might die.

-But Edmunds said it appears the variant itself is more lethal.
+But Edmunds said it appears as though the variant itself is more lethal.
 He and other disease modelers said they were careful to screen out other possible causes for higher mortality, such as how busy a hospital might be.

-The scientists said they must await larger data sets to see if younger people also face higher mortalities.
+The scientists said they must await larger data sets to see if younger people also face higher mortality.

-How long will lockdowns be needed?
+How long will shutdowns be needed?

-Prime Minister Boris Johnson ordered a third national lockdown on Jan.
+Prime Minister Boris Johnson ordered a third national shutdown on Jan.
 4, after it was clear that regional restrictions weren’t sufficient to contain the spread of the variant.

 People are supposed to stay in their homes except in special circumstances.
 Mixing between households is banned.
 Schools are closed, as are all but essential shops.

-Three weeks in, the lockdown has begun to reduce the increase in new infections, even as the numbers of hospitalizations and deaths continue to soar.
+Three weeks in, the shutdown has begun to reduce the increase in new infections, even as the numbers of hospitalizations and deaths continue to soar.

 There is growing pressure on Johnson to lift restrictions as soon as possible.
 But British health experts warn that getting through this wave of infections, especially against new variants, may be much harder, and take much more time, than previous spikes.

-They advise that even with a mass vaccine rollout, mask use, social distancing and other restrictions should continue through spring and likely into the summer.
+They advise that even with a mass vaccine rollout, mask use, social distancing and other restrictions should continue through spring and probably into the summer.
 They caution that some measures may need to be kept in place until the fall, when Britain promises to have all adults vaccinated.

-Matt Keeling, a modeler at the University of Warwick and member of the government’s science advisory team, said there is 100 times more virus circulating now than in the summer, making more people more vulnerable, despite the deployment of vaccines.
+Matt Keeling, a modeler at the University of Warwick and member of the government’s science advisory team, said 100 times more virus is circulating now than in the summer, making more people more vulnerable, despite the deployment of vaccines.

-“Vaccines are not a panacea,” said Keeling, who added that scientists still do not know how protective the jabs will be after the first and second doses and whether the vaccines can stop the chains of transmission.
+“Vaccines are not a panacea,” said Keeling, who added that scientists still do not know how protective the shots will be after the first and second doses and whether the vaccines can stop the chains of transmission.

-Mark Woolhouse, a professor of infectious-disease epidemiology at University of Edinburgh, who also advises the British government, said a quick release from lockdown in April could lead to “a huge wave of infections.”
+Mark Woolhouse, a professor of infectious-disease epidemiology at University of Edinburgh, who also advises the British government, said a quick release from shutdown in April could lead to “a huge wave of infections.”

-For example, Woolhouse said if even 90 percent of Britain’s 10 million most vulnerable people receive an effective vaccine, that would still leave 1 million without any immunity.
+For example, Woolhouse said that if even 90 percent of Britain’s 10 million most vulnerable people receive an effective vaccine, that would still leave 1 million without any immunity.

 Researchers assume that as more and more people are protected against the virus by immune responses generated by vaccines or past infections, herd immunity will begin to offer some respite, by blocking the virus’s ability to move from person to person freely.